CodeScoring Nexus OSA¶

 This extension allows you to enable component check for the selected hosted or proxy docker repository with the following parameters:

-• Append repository name to image name for Docker repositories – adding the repository name to the URL (for example: nexus.domain.com -> nexus.domain.com/repoName).
+- Append repository name to image name for Docker repositories – adding the repository name to PURL for correct operation in RepoPath mode (in case of accessing the component via the

 The extension allows you to enable component checking for all repositories within the Sonatype Nexus Repository Manager with the following parameters:

-• Append repository name to image name for Docker repositories – adding the repository name to the URL (for example: nexus.domain.com -> nexus.domain.com/repoName).
+- Append repository name to image name for Docker repositories – adding the repository name to PURL for correct operation in RepoPath mode (in case of accessing the component via the

 The operating mode of the plugin must be defined as a text string in the corresponding field of the Capability CodeScoring Proxy Repository Scan and Capability CodeScoring Docker Repository Scan settings.